Circe’s Exit

 l o v e

-Eternal companionship is not a goal, it's a threat.
 I waste a preposterous amount of time preoccupied with the idea of love, dating, relationships, and the general concept of romantic companionship eternal until the sun burns out.
 Anyone who knows anything about me can tell you this.
 Someone who is an acquaintance of an acquaintance could tell you this.
-A stranger could tell you this, purely from the observation of frenzied desire glinting in my eyes within a limited interaction.…
+A stranger could tell you this, purely from the observation of frenzied desire glinting in my eyes within a limited interaction.
+It's an obsession so intense that even someone three…

 Read more